5 minute read

 How to read a surf report?
 As a beginner surfer, I want to know the conditions are safe – The ocean can sometimes be unpredictable and scary.
 Similarly, I wouldn’t want to make the drive from the city to the coast and not be able to surf anything.

-Surf reports help all surfers predict what the conditions will be like in the ocean so they know what to expect.
-But as a beginner, many of the terms didn’t mean much to me and I didn’t know what sort of conditions were right for my ability.
-In this blog, we’ll help you learn how to read a surf report and how to use them to your advantage.
+Surf reports or surf forecasts help us predict what the conditions will be like in the ocean so we know what to expect.
+But as a beginner surfer, many of the terms didn’t mean much to me, and I didn’t know what sort of conditions were right for my ability.

 - Wave Height